Thank you for joining us for the 2025 Impact Celebration!

-The Impact Celebration will also feature celebrations of graduate impact from JustFaith communities across the country.
-We look forward to sharing this special event with you and marking JustFaith Ministries’ 24th year building more just, peaceful, and sustainable communities.
+The Impact Celebration celebrated graduate impact from JustFaith communities across the country.
+The recording for this special event is below and marks JustFaith Ministries’ 24th year building more just, peaceful, and sustainable communities.

 2025 Impact Celebration Speakers (Square)